Home Compare AES vs SRE

 The AES vs Sempra: Which Stock Looks Stronger in 2026?

-The AES holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
+The AES holds the cleaner structural position, with the lead spread across valuation and growth.
 Sempra still leads on profitability and stability, which keeps the comparison from looking entirely one-sided.
-The market setup is broadly comparable for both — no clear directional signal from price behavior.
+The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON